The guide to what's hot in the Victoria B.C. Canada's cafe scene (during COVID19) -

 - Hey Happy!
 Coffee Unit 122 - 500 Block of Lower Johnson Street (Old Town - Market Square) Rob Kettner at the helm (formerly of Fernwood Coffee) runs this narrow and hip joint featuring some of the best coffees of the Northwest; Ritual, Heart Coffee Portland, Phil and Sebastion of Calgary, etc - selections always changing - great tea selection being added now.
 They do pours, Aeropress and some pretty off the wall and leading edge mash ups of your favorites.
 (1000-1500 Hours Take-out Wednesday to Sunday)

-- Union Pacific Coffee - located at 537 Herald Street - I have not been in this place more than once and SHAME ON ME!
-It's awesome.
-Great brewed coffee and espresso beverages and lots of food for shacking!
-A more comprehensive follow-up shortly!
-(Take out Monday to Saturday)
+- Union Pacific Coffee - located at 537 Herald Street - Great brewed coffee and espresso beverages and lots of food for shacking!
+Also features a great hidden patio area.

 - Yoka's Coffee, Honey, Chocolate and Tea.
 A Vancouver Kits classic comes to Mason Street in Victoria - Yoka Coffee has been in the business for decades in Vancouver before moving from the hip and tony neighnorhood of West 4th.
 They feature a classic drum roaster and a dozen or so featured single origins roasted in some pretty classic styles.
 (Open - Limited Services - Whole bean coffees...)